Static (DC Comics): Powers and abilities

 As well as releasing surges of electromagnetic energy, which he can do from any part of his body, Static can also drain sources of electricity, such as power lines, batteries and fuse boxes to recharge/replenish his own energy supply.
 He has also displayed the ability to regenerate his powers after being completely drained by energy-draining villains.
 Whenever Static has used his powers to a high degree, or experience any other such large energy-drain, he will also experience a sudden, acute sense of fatigue, as his electromagnetic powers are tied into his own bioelectric energy levels.
-In the episode "Aftershock", in the 1st season of the animated series, an analysis of his blood shows that Static's electrolytes/blood-salt levels are higher-than-normal, highlighting that Static needs higher blood-salt levels to support the use of his powers, but the higher sodium levels seem to have no effect on his health.
-In the animated series, Static's powers may also be affecting him physically, à la electrical muscle stimulation (see also Transcutaneous electrical nerve stimulation), as, in seasons 1 & 2, Virgil/Static (aged 14/15-years-old) was quite skinny, where-as in seasons 3 & 4 (aged 15/16-years-old), he shows some defined muscles (this could be, either, a side-effect of his powers, OR just puberty).

-Static can also sense and feel-out sources of electromagnetic energy, like an electromagnetic sensory perception ability, enabling him to tell if a seemingly-abandoned area is actually hot-or-not, and where there is metals (although it is, as-yet, unknown whenever-or-not Static is also capable of magnetoreception, like homing pigeons and sharks can (see also electrocommunication and magnetobiology)).
+Static can also sense and feel-out sources of electromagnetic energy, like an electromagnetic sensory perception ability, enabling him to tell if a seemingly-abandoned area is actually hot-or-not, and where there is metals (although it is, as-yet, unknown whenever-or-not Static is also capable of magnetoreception, like homing pigeons and sharks can).

-Static also has a kind of techno-kinetic ability, given that he can manipulate electrical signals within electronics.
-In the animated series, not-only could Virgil use his powers to turn-on a radio and his computer, and eavesdrop on phone-calls (Aftershock, season 1), without using any buttons, he could also use them to open program applications, such as the Internet and photoshop.
-He could also connect two electronic devices, a personal-stereo and a speaker, in-leu of a wire, to play-out a recorded confession (Child's Play, season 1).
-Static can use his powers to hear radio waves and tap into phone lines, including listening in on the police broadband and music stations, as well as making calls, and is also able to use his powers to mimic the uses of electronic devices such as a CD player (in "Aftershock", he also called himself a "human CD player" and even got "surround sound"), and is even able to use his powers to use an ordinary trashcan cover simultaneously as a shotgun microphone and a loudspeaker, or to eavesdrop on conversations through a vent.
-He can also cause electronical devices to explode.